Target Corporation: Small-format Target

-Nearly all of its planned openings through 2019 are small formats, which are less than 50000 sqft.
+Nearly all of its planned openings through 2019 were small formats, which are less than 50000 sqft.
 The goal of these smaller-format stores is to win over the business of millennial customers.
-The nearly 30 new locations were to be situated in college towns or densely populated areas.
+The nearly 30 newer locations were to be situated in college towns or densely populated areas.

 Brands and subsidiaries

 As of 2018, Target has four subsidiaries: Target Brands, Inc., Target Capital Corporation, Target Enterprise, Inc., and Target General Merchandise, Inc.

-Financial and Retail Services
+Financial and Retail Services division

-Financial and Retail Services (FRS), formerly Target Financial Services, issues Target's credit cards, known as the Target REDcard (formerly the Target Guest Card), issued through Target National Bank (formerly Retailers National Bank) for consumers and through Target Bank for businesses.
+Financial and Retail Services (FRS), formerly Target Financial Services, original issued Target's credit cards, known as the Target REDcard (formerly the Target Guest Card), issued through Target National Bank (formerly Retailers National Bank) for consumers and through Target Bank for businesses.
 FRS also oversees GiftCard balances.
-Target launched its PIN-x debit card, the Target Check Card, which was later rebranded the Target Debit Card.
+Target launched its PIN-x debit card, the Target Check Card, which was later rebranded as the Target Debit Card.
 The Target Debit Card withdraws funds from the customer's existing checking account, and allows for up to $40 "cash back".
 The debit card allows guests to save 5% off each purchase.
 In late 2017, Target replaced its REDcard slogan, "Save 5% Today, Tomorrow, & Everyday with Target REDcard", when it rolled out new benefits for REDcard holders by offering exclusive products on Target.com and preorders with "Everyday Savings.
 Exclusive Extras."

+In October 2012, Target enter into an agreement with TD Bank in which TD Bank would handle Target's Visa and private label REDcard accounts for Target for a seven year period.
+The agreement was finalized in March 2013.
+The credit card management agreement was extended in 2022 until 2030 in which TD Bank is the sole issuer of Target's credit cards.

+Target RedCard was rebranded Circle Card in April 2024.